-Wrongful Termination in Utah: Terminations that implicate a clear and substantial public policy
+Wrongful Termination in Utah - terminations that implicate a clear and substantial public policy

 Utah, like other states, follows the doctrine of at-will employment.
 Under this doctrine, there is a presumption that all employment relationships are terminable at-will by any party.
 This development of this doctrine arose from ideas related to freedom of contract and laissez-faire economic principles that were judicially created over time to create a default rule for employment relationships.
-Stated differently, an at-will employment relationship means that an employer or employee may generally terminate an employee the relationship at any time, with or without notice, and with or without cause as long as such termination is not for an unlawful reason.
+Stated differently, an at-will employment relationship means that an employer or employee may terminate an employee the relationship at any time, with or without notice, and with or without cause as long as such termination is not for an unlawful reason.

 Utah employers should be cautious about terminating employees who raise safety concerns, report regulatory violations, or refuse to participate in certain protected conduct.
 Even internal complaints can trigger wrongful termination liability if the complaints relate to substantial public policies.
 Workers who face retaliation for reporting hazards, resisting unsafe practices, exercising legal rights or refusing to commit crimes may have grounds for a wrongful termination claim—especially when such conduct implicates statutory protections, judicial decisions or constitutional protections.

-For more information, you can contact one of the employment lawyers at Stavros Law by telephone at (801) 758-7604, or by email at scheduling@stavroslaw.com, or reach out to us on our website at www.stavroslaw.com.
+For more information, you can contact one of the Utah employment lawyers at Stavros Law by telephone at (801) 758-7604, or by email at scheduling@stavroslaw.com, or reach out to us on our website at www.stavroslaw.com.

 Comments